LaisSL08/unit2-CS/Project/Project 02 - Lais and Alena.md

 static unsigned long startTime;
 ```
 **Code Partial Overview: In the first line of the code, we must include the DHT.h library, in this case we will be using the Adafruit DHT Sensor Library.
 This library is essential for the program as it makes the arduino to identify the and send the commands to the DHT sensors connected to it.
 In the lines 3 and 4, we defined the pin the sensor is connected to and the type of sensor it is being used in this case scenario.
 The sensors being used for our project are the DHT11 type, and they are connected to pin 2.
 The pin and sensor can be seen in the fig.2 located in the Criteria B. On the line 7, the sensor's identity is created so later on the sensor can be called on other programs.
 Finally, on the line 8, the variable "startTime" is declared and assigned to the type Unsigned long, which permits the variable to store a large amount of non-negative integer values.
 The word static ensures that the variable retainsits value between function calls.
 This last line is used to store the timestamp of the data collect, to be exact the start of the collection.**

-**Success Criteria met in this step: As seen in the success criteria, the criteria 2 states that the local variables will be measured using a set of 2 sensors placed outside.
-One focused on collecting the temperature values and one focused on collecting the humidity data.
-On this line of code, we demonstrate the sensors being used, connecting them to the arduino and meeting the criteria 2.**

 ```.C++
 void setup() {